The Rouse Difference

 Rouse goes where others have traditionally feared to tread.
 And we’ve been doing so for longer than just about any other law firm.
 We’ve long-standing experience and relationships in Asia, Africa, India and the Middle East, for example, because this is where our clients need us to be.
 In each case, our employees and offices work as a single, integrated team.

-We’re more than just a law firm.
+We’re more than just a service provider.

 We’re nice people to do business with.